ben8622/Data-Visualization/README.txt

 .
 data[n]

 This project was my introduction to data visualization with python.
+Here we use python to create a visualization of data sets that we went out and collected on our own.
 I saved some of my images as .jpg and others as .png.
 There's no rhyme or reason for it, I was just seeing the capabilties of these modules.
 Many things are hardcoded as because they will change on account of what your data is.

 Some examples of things that are hardcoded are:
 -The names of the excel sheets holding data
 -# of bins we want for each histogram
 -histogram stylizing